Quest to the Pacific Northwest - Skagway, Alaska

 August 11, 2015

 In Brief: Tuesday we docked in Skagway, Alaska which is tucked away in the fjords of Southeast Alaska.
-We split up today, with Tom and Carl ziplining in the morning, while I explored the gold mining town, and then everyone but Carl went kayaking in Canada and then took a scenic train ride on the White Pass and Yukon Railway back across the border.
-Carl did rock climbing and rappelling in the afternoon, and we all met back at the ship to attend an art lecture on Thomas Kinkade and dinner.
+We split up today, with the Engineer and the Accountant ziplining in the morning, while I explored the gold mining town, and then everyone but the Accountant went kayaking in Canada and then took a scenic train ride on the White Pass and Yukon Railway back across the border.
+The Accountant did rock climbing and rappelling in the afternoon, and we all met back at the ship to attend an art lecture on Thomas Kinkade and dinner.

 Southeast Alaska is known for milder weather than the interior, but with that comes lots of rain.
 We got to experience that first hand - thankfully it didn't rain all day.
 Skagway was founded just before the gold rush and was used as an entry point for the 500 mile trek into the Yukon Territory where gold was found.
 Miners had to bring 1 ton of supplies such as flour, feed, beans, etc. by Canadian law to enter the Yukon as proof they could survive.
 The town itself is very quaint with a few original, but mostly rebuilt houses in bright colors.
 Instead of sidewalks, they have wooden boardwalks along the shops.
 I walked around the town in the mid morning when it was misty and a little rainy.